dirwin-intf/squid-config/README.md

 For out of the box use, requires nitrogen, ruby, sed, and grep.

 ## Set Up
-Copy your polybar/i3 configurations to the respective `conf` directories in `Barcycle` and `i3cycle`, and make sure `configPaths.sh` is pointed to the correct locations.
+Copy and separate into sections based on functionality your polybar/i3 configurations to the `conf` directories in `Barcycle` and `i3cycle`, and make sure `configPaths.sh` is pointed to the correct locations.
+I have my own config files in there as examples.

-Fill `assets` in the project's root directory with all your wallpapers, and for each wallpaper pick three colors - `master-background`, `master-foreground`, and `master-alternate`.
+Fill `assets` in the project's root directory with all your wallpapers, and for each wallpaper pick three colors:
+`master-background`, `master-foreground`, and `master-alternate`.

 The philisophy to follow here is: